Skip to content

 Deploying

 Questions in STACK can contain randomly generated elements.
-A student will be given a random variant of a question generated by a pseudo-random seed.
+A student will be given a random variant of a question generated by a pseudo-random integer seed.
+The seed is stored as part of the attempt, indexing which variant a student was given.

-It is best if questions are not randomly generated on the fly.
-Instead the teacher is strongly advised to pre-generate and "deploy" variants of a question.
+If questions are randomly generated on the fly then errors can, and do result!
+E.g. impossible random variants.
+Instead, the teacher is strongly advised to pre-generate, test, and "deploy" variants of a question.
 When a student attempts the question they will be given a random selection from the deployed variants.
+The pre-generated variant can be tested in advance.

-- STACK runs all the question tests on each deployed variant to establish each variant of the question is working.
-This aids quality control.
-By using question tests it is unlikely a student will be given a random variant which does not work correctly.
+1. STACK runs all the question tests on each deployed variant.
+By using question tests it is unlikely a student will be given a random variant which does not work correctly (within the test coverage).

-- The teacher can decide if each deployed variant appears to be of equal difficulty.
+2. The teacher can exercise judgement as to whether each deployed variant appears to be of equal difficulty.
 The teacher can easily delete variants they do not like.
 Experience suggests there are unanticipated consequences of randomly generating questions.
-Really only statistics generated by real use can establish fairness amongst variants.
+Really, only statistics generated by real use can establish fairness amongst variants.

 Notes:

-- Questions that don't use randomization cannot be deployed explicitly.
-STACK automatically detects randomization.
+2. STACK automatically detects randomization.
+Questions that don't use randomization cannot be deployed explicitly.

 How to deploy question variants

-- When you deploy new variants STACK will run all the question tests.
+When you deploy new variants STACK will run all the question tests.
 If a test fails, the generation process will stop with an error message, showing the failing test.
+You do have the option to deploy questions which fail, but that rather defeats the purpose of testing and deploying!

 Systematic and matched variants